 The Strempel-Beaudette Duo’s other recordings include love lies bleeding, a collection of art songs by Libby Larsen, as well as unto thee I burn, a new CD released in 2015 that includes nineteen song settings of e.e. cummings poetry by North American women composers.
 The duo’s first disc, With All My Soul, is on the Oasis label and features previously unrecorded works by Marie de Grandval, along with mélodies by Lili Boulanger and Pauline Viardot-Garcia.

 A graduate from the Eastman School of Music with a doctorate in Piano Accompanying and Chamber Music, Sylvie Beaudette has given guest lectures on the history of French mélodie in Lausanne, Switzerland and at the Sibelius Academy in Helsinki, Finland.
 As diction coach, Dr. Beaudette has worked at the Houston Grand Opera in preparation for Donizetti’s La Fille du Régiment and several years at the Université de Sherbrooke, Québec where she taught lyric diction to master’s degree candidates in Choral Conducting.
 Dr. Beaudette worked as a faculty member at Syracuse University, and at California State University at Chico, where she created an undergraduate program in Piano Accompanying for the Music Department.
 She was awarded the 2007 citation from the New York State Music Teachers Association for her musical contributions as a whole as well as her service to the organization as chair of the Commissioned Composer program.
-Dr. Beaudette is currently working at the Eastman School of Music as Director of Summer@Eastman and as Assistant Professor of Chamber Music and Accompanying.
-She is the founder and artistic director of Eastman’s Women in Music Festival (2004-2014).
-She also serves on the board of The First Niagara Rochester Fringe Festival and on the Eastman Centennial Planning Committee as co-chair.
+Dr. Beaudette is currently working at the Eastman School of Music as Director of Summer@Eastman and as Director of the Eastman To Go community engagement program.
+She is the founder and artistic director of Eastman’s Women in Music Festival (2004-2014) and she led the Eastman Centennial Planning Committee as co-chair (2018-22).
+She also serves on the Advisory Board of the Rochester Fringe Festival.

 “Sylvie Beaudette demonstrates breathtaking expertise and a perpetual supply of hue and nuance that accentuates and complements Strempel in countless ways.”